 - Quick and efficient

-- Comes with a drag and drop functionality
+- Comes with a drag-and-drop functionality

 - You can use a password to protect ZIP files